Tailor-made trip to Colombia

 Visas and Requirements for a trip to Colombia

-Yes, you can extend your stay in Colombia by up to 90 days.
+Yes, you can extend your stay in Colombia by a further 90 days, for a total of 180 days over a calendar year (January to December).

 Requirements for obtaining the PTP and extending your stay by 90 days